Location: | Reading, Hybrid |

 This is an exciting opportunity to join the ombudsman service that deals with complaints from students at higher education providers and universities in England and Wales.

-Location: Hybrid/Reading (a minimum of one day a week in the office)
+Location: Hybrid/Reading (a minimum of one day a week in the office, more office attendance will be needed during probation)

-Hours: 35 hours (part-time and flexible working considered)
+Hours: 35 hours (part-time working considered)

 Salary: Starting salary of £47,306 salary progression Grade 5 £47,306 - £55,350

-Closing Date: 10am on Monday 19 May 2025
+Closing Date: 19 May at 10am

 About the Role

-As Assistant Adjudicator (AA), you will work as part of the Adjudication Team, who are responsible for the review and resolution of student complaints.
-The cases it deals with tend to be complex and/or entrenched and cases where the issues involved present risks to the organisation, to the student or to provider, which are more likely to arise and/or may have a greater impact.
+As Assistant Adjudicator (AA), you will work as part of the Adjudication Team, who are responsible for the review and resolution of complex and/or entrenched student complaints.

-Your cases will typically be more complex with a higher level of risk or the potential to have a greater impact on the student, the provider and/or on the organisation.
-Most of the cases you deal with will already have been through our triage process, which involves gathering information about the cases.
+Your cases will typically be complex with a higher level of risk or the potential to have a greater impact on the student, the provider and/or on the organisation.
 The information and electronic files you work with will typically involve large amounts of written documentation.

 About You

-We are looking to recruit talented professionals into the case-handling team in the role of Assistant Adjudicator.
 You will be skilled at evaluating large amounts of written information as well as exercising your judgment to reach well-reasoned decisions and to resolve complaints.
-You will have the skills and flexibility to manage a varied and demanding caseload and will be able to clearly and persuasively explain your decision in writing and to communicate with different service users.
+You will have the skills and flexibility to manage a varied and demanding caseload and will be able to clearly and persuasively explain your decision in writing and/or by telephone or video calls.

 You will have:

 The charity values diverse backgrounds, life experiences and perspectives.
 It has a supportive and inclusive organisational culture and would like the organisation to be representative of the community and the people who use its service.
 It welcomes applications from candidates from all backgrounds, in particular, it would welcome applicants from black, Asian, and minority ethnic backgrounds.
+Applications for full-time or part-time working will be considered.

 Qualifications